 Re-Applicants Only: Since your previous application, what steps have you taken to strengthen your candidacy?
 (250 word limit)

 In answering this question make sure you provide tangible evidence that you have improved the overall package you are submitting this year.
 Some of the most tangible improvements are a stronger GMAT score or grades from new quantitative classes you attended since the last time you applied.

 Other steps that you can describe include a promotion at work, new volunteer activities, or increased responsibility at work or in your activities.
 If you don’t have something tangible and external to report, it’s reasonable to discuss how your career goals have changed or your personal aspirations have been refined as you revamped your applications.

 Additional Information (Optional)

-If needed, briefly describe any extenuating circumstances (e.g. unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, etc.) (No word limit)
+If needed, use this section to briefly describe any extenuating circumstances (e.g. unexplained gaps in work experience, choice of recommenders, inconsistent or questionable academic performance, etc.) (no word count)

 If there are any areas of concern, this is the correct place to address them.
 Strike an upbeat tone here and avoid excuses.
 Explain your issue clearly and focus most of the essay on the correction for the issue.
 For example, if you had a disciplinary issue in college, spend most of the essay demonstrating that you learned from the experience and have been an ideal citizen ever since.
-Low GPA issues should be explained here, and if there is a grade of C or below on your transcript the admissions committee will want to know why and feel comfortable it is an outlier in your overall academic record.
-For academic questions make sure you emphasize your improved performance either later in your college career or in subsequent work or classes since college.